-RBC, Wokingham Wokingham, RBC, Oxfordshire, South Oxfordshire RBC RBC RBC RBC 2018-2021 2017-2018 From 2017 onwards Ongoing Ongoing 2017-2027 Approx. £24,000,000- LGF, CIL Approx. £3,600,000- LGF, \$106 E5,000,000 (est.) - 5106, other funding sources being sought £2,000,000 Dependent on receipt of grant funding and/ or S106 contributions Unknown £3.2 million dependent on receipt of grant funding or CIL/ S106 contributions Dedicated express, limited stop bus-based rapid transit connecting Reading town centre/Reading Station and TVP Park and Ride along key commuting corridor New Park and Ride site in the vicinity of Thames Valley Park Business Park GREEN INFRASTRUCTURE Physically link the eight Thames Parks creating a chain of quality green space with high amenity and landscape value.
+RBC, Wokingham Wokingham, RBC, Oxfordshire, South Oxfordshire RBC RBC RBC RBC 2018-2021 2017-2018 From 2017 onwards Ongoing Ongoing 2017-2027 Approx. £24,000,000- LGF, CIL Approx. £3,600,000- LGF, S106 £5,000,000 (est.) - \$106, other funding sources being sought £2,000,000 Dependent on receipt of grant funding and/ or \$106 contributions Unknown £3.2 million dependent on receipt of grant funding or CIL/ S106 contributions Dedicated express, limited stop bus-based rapid transit connecting Reading town centre/Reading Station and TVP Park and Ride along key commuting corridor New Park and Ride site in the vicinity of Thames Valley Park Business Park GREEN INFRASTRUCTURE Physically link the eight Thames Parks creating a chain of quality green space with high amenity, ecological and landscape value.
 Improvement to strategically important open-spaces.
-Linking existing green links, and formalising off-road routes between parks, with signage and surfacing.
-When deemed a Health & Safety liability with over-use, it needs to be replaced or removed.
-Continuous investment is needed simply to sustain the existing provision.
-Because many of the Council's 55 play areas are used to capacity, increases in the local population require increases in equipment; needs to be upgraded with technological advances to sustain the interest of children of all ages.
-Providing alternative modes to car use and encourage sustainable transport use; reduce congestion; improve accessibility and air quality Reduce congestion and improve accessibility and air quality GRE To increase the capacity of these regionally important parks to accommodate the outdoor/leisure recreation needs of the expanding population.
+Linking existing green links, and formalising off-road routes between parks, with signage and surfacing. med a Health & Safety ith over-use, it needs to sed or removed.
+Is investment is needed sustain the existing Because many of the 55 play areas are used y, increases in the local require increases in t; needs to be upgraded nological advances to e interest of children of Providing alternative modes to car use and encourage sustainable transport use; reduce congestion; improve accessibility and air quality Reduce congestion and improve accessibility and air quality GRE To increase the capacity of these regionally important parks to accommodate the outdoor/leisure recreation needs of the expanding population and to protect and enhance ecological value.
 Improve the quality of existing public open space and facilities particularly in larger parks to benefit the wider population.
-To develop green infrastructure network and links.
+To develop green infrastructure network and links, including along watercourses.
 Most of the current stock of play equipment is more than a decade old.
 At current levels of use, this is declining; an increasing population accelerates the rate of decline, so that equipment needs continually to be refreshed.
 East Reading MRT TVP Park and Ride Thames Parks Plan Open Spaces Strategy Green Infrastructure/ Access to Open Space Play Requirements Central/ East Borough- Wide